Ricette di Sicilia

 - 1

-Wash the swordfish, remove the skin and cut it into small cubes.
+Rinse the swordfish thoroughly, remove the skin, and cut into bite-sized cubes.

 - 2